eli-s-goldberg/measurement-by-design/docs/EDA-ROI.md

 </figure>

+---

 ## How large and valuable is this problem?

-**What is the distribution of cost between preferred and non-preferred imaging, by image procedure?**
+### What is the distribution of cost between preferred and non-preferred imaging, by image procedure?

+<strong> Figure 1: </strong> shows Non-preferred Imaging Cost Overview.
+These charts depict the cost distributions for different imaging types, grouped into four categories.
+Each chart visualizes the cost of "Non-Preferred" imaging (left), the "Savings" achieved by converting to "Preferred" (middle), and the cost of "Preferred" imaging (right).
+Red dashed lines indicate the average cost savings per imaging type.

 ```js
 // Define the imaging settings with mean and shape